barry-ha/Griduino/docs/ASSEMBLY.md

 Turn it over, holding the assembly together, and rest the display on a soft surface.
 Solder all socket pins on the bottom of the main board.

 Hey, want to check your work?
 At this point of assembly, you can plug in USB power: The Blinky program will flash the red LED and the backlight will turn on.
-You can even load the Griduino program and it will basically work fine except it lacks all other connectors.
+You can even load the Griduino program and it will basically work fine except it lacks its connectors to the world.

-Turn it right side up and gently unplug the display from the sockets for safekeeping while working on other parts.
+Turn the assembly right side up and gently unplug the display from the sockets for safekeeping while working on other parts.
 Later, when everything else is completed, the display will be inserted again.

 <h3>Step 14: Connectors</h3>